nietras/dotnet-proposals/span-binarysearch.md

 Another open question is whether the overload taking `IComparable<T>` is necessary.

-Also, these might be added simply to `SpanExtensions` since `ReadOnlySpanExtensions` might be combined into the former.

 The API relies on being able to depend upon `System.Collections.Generic`, could this be an issue?

 @karelz @jkotas @KrzysztofCwalina @jamesqo